dqminhv/cohere-rag-eval/README.md

     - **b) Prompt Templates:**  Experiment with various prompts to guide the large language model (LLM) and influence the quality and direction of its responses.
 Refer to this [Prompt optimization notebook](/notebook/optimization/5-rag-prompt-opimization.ipynb)
     - **c) Query Transformation:**  Explore techniques for transforming user queries into forms that enhance retrieval and generation effectiveness.
 Refer to these notebooks [1](/notebook/optimization/7.2-rag-opimization-cohere-query-transformation.ipynb), [2](/notebook/optimization/7.3-rag-opimization-hyde.ipynb), [3](/notebook/optimization/7.4-rag-opimization-multi-query.ipynb)
     - **d) Reranking:**  Evaluate the impact of reranking retrieved documents on the final response selection process.
 Refer to this [notebook](/notebook/optimization/7.5-rag-opimization-rerank.ipynb)
+  - Test results for optimization process can be found [here](/data-test/eval-result/optimization-test-result/)

 * **Chat History Extraction:**
   - Extract chat history from a running Cohere toolkit Docker container for post-production evaluation.
 Refer to this [chat history extraction notebook](/notebook/2-chat-history-extraction.ipynb)